luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == German Parties on YouTube

 Summary statistics per channel are presented in @tab:descriptives.
-The most immediately apparent observation is that each of the two AfD channels, \@AfDFraktionimBundestag (388,000 followers), herein after referred to as AfD BT, and \@AfDTV (250,000), has more than twice as many followers as all the other analyzed channels combined (219,670).
+The most immediately apparent observation is that each of the two AfD channels, \@AfDFraktionimBundestag (521,000 followers), herein after referred to as AfD BT, and \@AfDTV (334,000), has more followers than all the other analyzed channels combined (252,410).
 The number of videos paints a similar picture.
 The two AfD channels are significantly more productive in terms of their video output.
 The average length of their videos is comparable to that of the CDU, CSU and FDP.